Big Basin Redwoods State Park

 Operating Hours

 Big Basin is open for limited day-use access from 8 a.m. to sunset.
-Reservations are required.
+Reservations are encouraged.
 Check availability.

 Rancho del Oso, the ocean side of Big Basin Redwoods State Park, is partially reopened and offers walk-in and bike-in camping.
 Learn more and plan your visit.